vercel/title/readme.md

 const convert = require('@zeit/title')

 title('noW deSktop and now cLI are prODUCts of zeIt')

+// Will result in:
-// Now Desktop and Now CLI Are Products of ZEIT
+// "Now Desktop and Now CLI Are Products of ZEIT"
 ```

 That's it!